 Turkish migration has occurred for several centuries due to the supremacy of the Ottoman Empire from Asia Minor to as far as Central Europe.
 This saw the native Turkish population move widely throughout Europe and Asia, and accounts for the Turkish minority populations throughout former Ottoman territories.
 These cannot be considered part of the contemporary Turkish diaspora.
 Their national identity is entirely different and they have few, if any ties to Turkish culture.

-It is impossible to discuss the Turkish diaspora without mentioning its population in Germany, the largest in the world.
+It is impossible to discuss this diaspora without mentioning its population in Germany, the largest in the world.
 The Turkish diaspora of Germany is immense in terms of both size and cultural impact.
 Turks have had some sort of presence in Germany going far back to the days of the Ottoman Empire.
 The Empire attempted to strengthen its foothold in Europe and in doing so laid siege to Vienna, putting it at odds with the Holy League, which included modern-day Germany.
 In the following centuries, the Ottoman and Prussian Empires were allied states, which facilitated the movement of people between the two regions.
 This helps account for historic Turkish presence in Germany.
 The two shared a strong trading relationship, and this alliance lasted well into the 20th Century.
-The Ottoman Empire provided military support for German campaigns in the First World War, by which point Germany had a large Turkish community, especially in major cities such as Berlin.
+The Ottoman Empire provided military support for German campaigns in the First World War, by which point many Turks had migrated to Germany, especially in major cities such as Berlin.

 The Turkish diaspora is one of the most complex in the world due to its range and longevity.
 Despite this, its cultural impact, particularly throughout Western Europe, is abundantly clear.
 Its influence on cuisine in particular is deeply resonant throughout the world.